bazilinskyy/group-trust/README.md

 * `font_family`: font family to be used on the figures.
 * `font_size`: font size to be used on the figures.

+## Analysis
+Analysis can be started by running `python group-trust/gtrust/run.py`.
+A number of CSV files used for data processing are saved in `group-trust/_output`.
+Visualisations of all data are saved in `group-trust/_output/figures/`.

 ## Keypress data
 [![kp](figures/kp.png?raw=true)](https://htmlpreview.github.io/?https://github.com/bazilinskyy/group-trust/blob/main/figures/kp.html)
 Keypress data of participants of all three roles.